GodwinOkronipa/ai-projects/SimpleChatbotNLP/README.md

    ```
    You: Hello
    Chatbot: Hi there!
 What can I do for you?

+   You: What is machine learning?
+   Chatbot: Machine Learning is a subset of AI that enables computers to learn and make decisions from data without being explicitly programmed for every task.

+   You: Types of machine learning
+   Chatbot: The main types are: Supervised Learning (with labeled data), Unsupervised Learning (finding patterns in unlabeled data), and Reinforcement Learning (learning through rewards and penalties).

    You: Who created you?
    Chatbot: I was created by Godwin Okronipa as a side project!